Keep your child safe from food bugs

 - Wash and peel fruit and vegetables such as apples and carrots.

-- Red lion-stamped hens' eggs are fine for babies and children to have raw (for example, in homemade mayonnaise) or lightly cooked.
+- Hens' eggs stamped with the British Lion mark, or produced under the "Laid in Britain" scheme, are fine for babies and children to have raw (for example, in homemade mayonnaise) or lightly cooked.

 - Avoid eating raw or lightly cooked shellfish.
 Babies and children should only eat shellfish that's been thoroughly cooked.